 Set Goals when you Teach Reading to Adults

 While you teach reading to adults, set reachable goals.
 Maybe they want to be able to write a letter to a friend or a letter of complaint.
 It could be that the adult literacy learner would like to be able to fill in forms without fear.
-By setting goals when you teach reading to adults and helping them to reach these goals one at a time, you will be giving them the ability to manage reading and basic English in everyday life.
-As you teach reading to adults, students will likely begin to set their own targets.
+By setting goals when you teach reading to adults and helping them to reach those goals one at a time, you will be giving them the ability to manage reading and basic English in everyday life.
+As you teach reading to an adult the student will likely begin to set their own targets.
 If they have a hobby, they may have reading material that they need help with.
 Half the battle is won if the student wants to read a text.

 Motivate Adult Learners

 When you teach reading to adults and teach adult literacy skills, students often make remarkable progress in the workplace.
 It may be that the adult has been offered a job and knows that they will have to go through some sort of test in the interview.
 This could raise motivation enough for the adult literacy learner to speed up the process of learning to read and write more efficiently.
+(Reading without fear improves comprehension too.)
 Yet others have come to a point in their life, when what others think of them is no longer an issue.

 Give Adult Literacy Students Clear Brief Explanations

 When you teach reading to adults and they begin to read for the first time in their lives, they need clear brief explanations of how to separate and pronounce the sounds in the words that they have been speaking their whole lives.
 When you teach reading to adults, they also need to be given decoding and spelling strategies that work consistently when reading.
 Learning to write well should also be included when teaching adult literacy students to read.
-Adult literacy students need to feel a sense of fulfillment knowing that what they have left to learn is achievable.
+Adult literacy students need to feel a sense of fulfilment knowing that what they have left to learn is achievable.
 Remember small successes will help the adult literacy student to stay motivated and involved in the learning process.
 When you teach reading to adults, If you assume that the adult learner has no prior knowledge of learning how to read and write, testing will help you to discover at what point in their lives learning to read and write stopped.
 It will also give the adult literacy student a chance to show off what they can do.
-By starting where they left off, you are helping to train a different area of their brain to process the learning of phonics.
-(The way that a child now learns phonics and learns to read.)
-The adult literacy student will need to learn how to process the information in a different way.
+Starting where they initially stopped learning allows them to build on what they know.
+Sometimes comparisons can be made to everyday sounds.
+For example, a mechanic has learned to differentiate between different engine sounds and the sounds in his everyday environment.
+He will recognise voices.
+He now needs to learn the’voices’ of letters.

 Help Adult Literacy Students Overcome the Fear of Text